 - Do not drink raw (unpasteurized) milk or eat foods that contain unpasteurized milk.

-- Do not eat refrigerated smoked seafood UNLESS it is an ingredient in a cooked dish such as a casserole.
-Canned fish, such as salmon and tuna, and shelf-stable smoked seafood may be safely eaten.
+- Do not eat uncooked refrigerated smoked seafood UNLESS it is an ingredient in a cooked dish such as a casserole.
+Canned fish, such as salmon and tuna, and shelf-stable (like vacuum-sealed) smoked seafood may be safely eaten.

 What Food Safety Steps Help Prevent Listeriosis and Other Foodborne Illnesses?